Best car speakers for 2023

 The speaker series we highlight below are not only some of our best selling speakers.
 They have also earned an average Crutchfield customer rating of 4 (or more) stars*, which means that our customers really like the speakers once they've installed them.

-Kicker DS Series — Perfect for a factory speaker upgrade
+Kicker CS Series — Perfect for a factory speaker upgrade

 What you need to know: These are certifiable bang-for-your-buck speakers.
-If you like it loud, Kicker's DS Series can handle up to 90 watts RMS, which means you can get impressive detail from these bad boys at a high volume (connected to a sufficient power source, of course).
+If you like it loud, Kicker's CS Series can handle up to 150 watts RMS, which means you can get impressive detail from these bad boys at a high volume (connected to a sufficient power source, of course).

 Factory radio friendly?
 Yes.
 These speakers generally have high sensitivity, so they'll make the most out of the low power from a factory radio.

-What you need to know: If subtleties are what you focus on in your music, Focal's Universal Integration Series uses innovative inverted dome tweeters to deliver a wide, lifelike soundstage in your car.
+What you need to know: Focal has been a longtime favorite of both Crutchfield customers and our Advisors.
+If subtleties are what you focus on in your music, their Universal Integration Series uses inverted dome tweeters to deliver a wide, lifelike soundstage in your car.

-Factory radio friendly: We recommend powering them with an aftermarket amplifier, or at least a high-powered aftermarket head unit, to truly enjoy that legendary Focal sound.
+Factory radio friendly?
+Their high sensitivity makes them okay for factory radios, but we recommend powering them with an aftermarket amplifier to truly enjoy that legendary Focal sound.

 What's popular vs. what's for you